 The band also elicited kudos south of the border, specifically at Austin's South By Southwest Music Festival.
 Among the many positive reviews, Nashville Scene writer Michael McCall characterized their music as "tangy country soul" and called Crybaby one of the "notable moments" of the festival.

 Lead singer and songwriter Rae Billing has a voice described as "honest and pure, assured and desperate at the same time" and "shiver-inducing;" her lyrics and music as "full of wide open spaces and bittersweet emotions," and "late night, pan-Americana rootsy songs... handled with gutsy femininity."

 After Crybaby, Rae went on to record three albums under her own name.
 Her first self-titled album showcased a number of Canadian powerhouse musicians brought together by Peter Moore including Peter Cardinali on bass, Rick Whitelaw on acoustic guitar, Roberto Philipp on electric guitar and Kevin Mackenzie on drums.
 On his cool Top Ten list of 'Anti-Hits', the Toronto Sun/CANOE's John Sakamoto placed "Walking In A Dream", the closing cut, as number three, describing it as "a heartbreaking rumination on a mind 'slipping sideways.'"

 Her 2008 recording, Blue Black Night, again received critical acclaim, with CBC Radio's Jeff Goodes choosing it as his top Pick Of The Month.
 And 2013's Walls and Fences was chosen as the monthly Number One Album by Canada's respected national roots magazine Penguin Eggs, describing it as "captivating from start to finish".

 Late in 2016, Rae brought CRYBABY back together to play two 20 year anniversary shows.
 Alongside Rae, the reunited band includes Steve Koch (Ron Sexsmith) on guitar and Lucky Pete Lambert (Kensington Hillbillies) on drums and backups with the addition of respected Hamilton musicians, Andrew Aldridge (Sarah Slean) on guitar, Greg Brisco (Junkhouse) on keys and Scott Bell (Dinner Belles) on bass.

 With the music sounding so good, they went back in the studio to do their version of the renowned Bobby Gentry single Ode to Billie Joe.
-While the music was flowing, they couldn't resist recording one of Rae's songs... and that was the beginning of a new album.
+While the music was flowing, they couldn't resist recording one of Rae's songs... and that led to recording ten more of her songs.